-- Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct: - Defines domestic violence, dating violence, sexual assault, and stalking including how those terms are defined in the Commonwealth of Pennsylvania; - Defines what behavior and actions constitute consent to sexual activity in the Commonwealth of Pennsylvania: - Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander: - e.
-Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to minimize the risk of potential attacks; - Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.
+- a.
+Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - b.
+Defines domestic violence, dating violence, sexual assault, and stalking including how those terms are defined in the Commonwealth of Pennsylvania; - c.
+Defines what behavior and actions constitute consent to sexual activity in the Commonwealth of Pennsylvania; - d.
+Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - e.
+Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to minimize the risk of potential attacks; - f.
+Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.

-The University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; presenting programs throughout the year on at least a quarterly basis, including sessions such as:
+The University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; presenting programs throughout the year on at least a quarterly basis.
+Specific information on rape, non-stranger rape, and other sexual offenses is made available through public education programs conducted by the Office of Student Affairs throughout the year.